otrv4/otrv4/otrv4.md

 * Type 14: SMPv2 Message 4
   The value represents the final message in an instance of SMPv2.

+* Type 15: SMPv2 Message 1Q
+  Like a SMPv2 Message 1, but whose value begins with a NUL-terminated user-specified question.

 ### Data types